puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 If you wanna know more about quarkus, you can checkout our [Puzzle Quarkus Techlab](https://puzzle.github.io/quarkus-techlab/)

-The source code of our quarkus applications is awailable on github:
+The source code of our quarkus applications is available on github:

 * [Consumer](https://github.com/puzzle/quarkus-techlab-data-consumer)
 * [Producer](https://github.com/puzzle/quarkus-techlab-data-producer)